katalon-studio/docs/pages/katalon-studio/docs/azure-devops-test-plans.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/azure-devops/integration/view-test-run-detail-on-test-plan.png" width=80%>

-### Dynamically changing test run’s information in CLI
+### Dynamically changing test run's information in CLI

 You can change the test plan ID, test run name, and build definition ID, release definition ID of a test run by using the following command-line.